RomBarr/Deepfake-Analysis-Web-Extension/MachineLearning/ReadMe.txt

 The MLP model was trained on the training data and validated on a validation split.
 The best model based on validation loss was saved, and the final model was evaluated on the test data, with accuracy and loss metrics printed to assess performance.

-The MLP model differs from the FFNN in its use of Batch Normalization layers and additional hidden layers with different dropout rates, leading to potentially more stable and optimal training.

 5. Generative Adversarial Network (GAN) Discriminator:
    - This model is a Generative Adversarial Network (GAN) discriminator used to detect DeepFake images.
 The GAN consists of two parts: a generator and a discriminator.
 The discriminator's role is to distinguish between real and generated (fake) data, while the generator creates fake data to fool the discriminator.